matheo-lm/gopro-merger/readme.md

 This script processes a series of MP4 videos by adding a timestamp overlay reflecting each video's recording time and merges them into a single output file.

+Originally created to merge GoPro videos; this script can be adapted for other purposes.

 ## Features

 - Extracts recording timestamp metadata from each video file.